 Antimony

-Antimony Antimony is regarded as a cooperative metal because it works best when it is combined with another metal, notably lead, brass and bronze.
-It is actually a metalloid that does not react chemically as a metal but has a metal-like appearance & physical properties.
+Antimony Antimony is a regarded as a cooperative metal because it works best when it is combined with another metal, notably lead, brass and bronze.
+It is actually a metalloid that does not react chemically as a metal but has metal-like appearance & physical properties.
 It is a protective metal and teaches the values of transformation and adaptability.
 It teaches of wisdom and strength that can be gained from others and also given in return.
 Antimony represents the free spirit, wild nature or animal power dwelling within all humans.
 A person can benefit by wearing this symbol when feeling meek.